ordowerm/modemaster_react/public/constants/constants.README.md

   secondaryColor:
   :  A darker version of the color associated with the mode currently selected.
 The entire app's background should be set to this color when a user selects a mode.

+  ---

+## harmonicModeData.json:

+- Same as modeData.json, but with mode names and constants corresponding to the harmonic minor scale.

+---

+## majorKeys.json:
+- File I'm using for scratchwork while designing the API for an expanded version of the app.